jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ![image](https://github.com/redwoodjs/redwood/assets/300/11f7553e-26a5-4a8f-b618-b9464828cafa)

-Redwood has setup commands for UI libraries like [Tailwind](https://tailwindcss.com/) and [Mantine](https://mantine.dev/), and even provides access to experimental new features, making it easy to enable and disable them on the fly.
+Cedar has setup commands for UI libraries like [Tailwind](https://tailwindcss.com/) and [Mantine](https://mantine.dev/), and even provides access to experimental new features, making it easy to enable and disable them on the fly.

 There's even an interactive console that lets you, for example, execute Prisma queries to fetch data from the database.
 This comes in handy when you want to double check that your query is fetching the data you think it is, without dropping a bunch of `console.log()` statements in your code and reloading the browser.